aws-quickstart/cdk-eks-blueprints/docs/pipelines.md

 ## Adding stages to the pipeline

-Add a stage to your pipeline using the following commands:
+Add a stage to your pipeline:

 ```typescript
 const dev = new ClusterStage(this, 'blueprint-stage-dev')